Lazy Quantum Walks with Native Multiqubit Gates: Results

 Final state fidelity against number of steps are shown in Figure \ref{max3}, along with the IBM implementation in Wadhia et al. \cite{Wadhia_2024} for comparison.
 Note that only the results for the 1q-coin QWs are available for the IBM comparison.
 It is clear that the overriding factor in state fidelity per step is the maximum rank of the gates in the QW gate circuit prior to decomposition, equivalent to the total number of position qubits and coin qubits: $n_q=n+1$ for 1q-coin QWs and $n_q=n+2$ for 2q-coin QWs.
 In general, the state fidelity decreases as $n_q$ increases.
 Further, the fidelity curves for QWs with equal $n_q$ values are roughly equivalent: 2q-coin QWs on a $2^n$-node ring results match those for 1q-coin QWs on a $2^{n+1}$-node ring.

-The gate errors contribute overwhelmingly to state fidelity loss -- with only gate errors considered, the increase in fidelity is only 0.017 - 0.17 \% for the 1q-coin QW on a 4-node ring (roughly increasing as number of steps increases).
+The gate errors contribute overwhelmingly to state fidelity loss -- with only gate errors considered, the increase in fidelity is only 0.77\% - 1.76\% for the 1q-coin QW on a 4-node ring, which can almost entirely be attributed to atom loss at readout.
+This also results in the wobbles in fidelity at certain timesteps, which are not related to the number of steps but are artifacts of the randomness of the atom loss.

-The walks with final state fidelities within tolerances $\{0.99, 0.999, 0.9999\}$ after $t$ steps are: QWs with $n_q = 3$ qubits (1q-coin QW on a 4-node ring) are within 0.99 for 7 steps and 0.999 for 2 steps; QWs with $n_q=4$ qubits (2q-coin QW on a 4-node ring and 1q-coin QW on an 8-node ring) are within 0.99 for 4 steps; and QWs with $n_q=5$ qubits (2q-coin QW on an 8-node ring and 1q-coin QW on a 16-node ring) are within 0.99 for 1 step.
-After one step the 2q-coin QW on a 16-node ring has state fidelity 0.981, and therefore is within none of these tolerances for any number of steps; after one step the 4-node with 1q-coin has state fidelity 0.9997 and therefore none of the QWs are within tolerance 0.9999 for any steps.
+We find the number of steps for which each walk is within final state fidelity tolerances $\{0.9, 0.99\}$, shown in Table \ref{tol3}.
+Only the QWs on a 4-node ring have final state fidelity within 0.99 after any number of steps.
+The number of steps within tolerance decreases with both number of nodes $2^n$ and number of coin qubits $n_c$, with $n_q = n + n_c$ as the leading factor.
 (Note that the state fidelity as a function of the number of steps is subpolynomial for the first few steps, which is much more noticeable for the 2q-coin QW on a 16-node ring.)

-Therefore of those considered, the only QWs feasible -- which here we mean which have state fidelity within tolerance 0.99 for at least four steps -- are (1q- or 2q-coin) QWs on a 4-node ring or 1q-coin QWs on a 8-node ring.
+Therefore of those considered, the only QWs feasible -- which here we mean which have state fidelity within tolerance 0.99 for at least two steps -- are 1q- or 2q-coin QWs on a 4-node ring.
 1q-coin QWs on a 4-node ring have the added benefit of maintaining state fidelity above 0.9 for at least 21 steps.